Extremal chromatic bounds for distance Laplacian eigenvalues: Existing results

-Theorem~\ref{thm:monotone} shows that the distance Laplacian eigenvalues can only move upward under edge deletions, so extremal spectral questions may be reduced to edge-maximal models, while Lemma~\ref{lem:multipartite-spectrum} provides an explicit benchmark spectrum for complete multipartite graphs that will serve as the sharp comparison object in our chromatic refinements.
+Theorem \ref{thm:monotone} shows that distance Laplacian eigenvalues can only move upward under edge deletions.
+Thus, when a graph is completed by adding edges, the distance Laplacian spectrum moves downward.
+Lemma \ref{lem:multipartite-spectrum} provides the sharp comparison object for the chromatic refinements in our study.

+We shall also use the following quadratic form identity.
+It is standard but useful enough to state explicitly. \begin{lemma} For every connected graph $G$ and every vector $x\in\mathbb{R}^{V(G)}$,